shodanx/Keithley-2450-calibration-tool/README.md

 My Agilent 34410 after 7 years usage became quite stable, I use it as a DMM for high precision measurements and calibrate him every 2-3 year.
 I love when all my instruments are tuned with a small relative offset.
-But calibration of my Keithley 2450 has expired and him show large offset :( A few days ago I received Agilent 34410A from Keysight metrology lab with fresh calibration certificate.
+But calibration of my Keithley 2450 has expired and show large offset :( A few days ago I received Agilent 34410A from Keysight metrology lab with fresh calibration certificate.
 After a little and very painful thinking, I decided make software for transfer voltage/current calibration from Agilent 34410A to Keithley 2450.

 That software design running on RPi based systems.
 That software based on [Liblxi](https://github.com/lxi-tools/liblxi) library.